lbuk/brownfieldgrids/README.md

 ```
 ![Brownfield Register and NLUD Map](https://github.com/lbuk/brownfieldgrids/blob/master/img/brownfieldgrid_register_nlud_woolwich_dockyard.png)

-## Data
-This package makes use of [OpenStreetMap](https://www.openstreetmap.org/#map=19/51.48246/-0.06890&layers=NDG) brownfields, which OpenStreetMap defines as: “land scheduled for new development which was previously used for industrial purposes or some commercial uses”.
-The package makes extensive use of open data from the Brownfield Register and the NLUD.

 ## Limitations
 Land use data, in particular OpenStreetMap data, can vary in quality.
-As of August 2018 not all of London's local authorities have uploaded their Brownfield Register data to the London Datastore and Havering has not published its data.
+As of August 2018 Havering has not published its data online.

 ## Next Steps
 Brownfieldgrids could be useful to planners, developers and citizens.
-The maps can be exported from R and critically used as part of reports, articles and masterplans.
-It was created as part of a Master's dissertation at the Centre for Advanced Spatial Analysis (CASA), UCL.
+The maps can be exported from R and critically used as part of reports and articles, for instance.
+It was created as part of a Master's dissertation at CASA, UCL.

 ## License
 Copyright 2018 Liam Bolton